Last updated on October 18th, 2021

 5. Make an Offer

-Discuss pricing with your real estate agent before making an offer.
-They will often have a sense of how much a home will eventually sell for and whether certain home upgrades increase a property’s value.
-If you’re considering new construction, review the pricing for the community and check for recent comparable sales, known as “comps.”
+For existing homes, discuss pricing with your real estate agent before making an offer.
+They will check for recent comparable sales, known as “comps,” and often have a sense of how much a home will eventually sell for and whether certain home upgrades increase a property’s value.
 Once you’ve agreed on an offer price, ask your agent to communicate with the seller’s representative.
 If a written offer is requested, work with your agent to complete the necessary forms.
+If you’re considering new construction, review the pricing information for the community and the home design you are interested in.

 6. Discuss Price/Contract Negotiations

 No matter how great of an offer you submit, chances are the seller will come back with a counteroffer.
 Review their counteroffer and decide if you’d like to agree to their terms or if you would like to submit another offer.
-For new homes, review the contract from the builder and make sure that any of the modifications you’ve requested are included.
 Keep in mind that back and forth negotiations are a natural part of the process.
+For new homes, review the contract from the builder and make sure that any personalization options you’ve requested are included.

 7. Prepare for the Final Purchase